On 25 April 1915 Australian soldiers landed at what is now called Anzac Cove on the Gallipoli Peninsula.

-For the vast majority of the 16,000 Australians and New Zealanders who landed on that first day, this was their first experience of combat.
-By that evening, 2000 of them had been killed or wounded.
+For the vast majority of the 16,000 Australians and New Zealanders who landed on that day, it was their first experience of combat.
+By that evening, 2,000 of them had been killed or wounded.

 The Gallipoli campaign was a military failure.
 However, the traits that were shown there – bravery, ingenuity, endurance and mateship – have become enshrined as defining aspects of the Australian character.

 It lay in the mettle of the men themselves.
 To be the sort of man who would give way when his mates were trusting to his firmness … to live the rest of his life haunted by the knowledge that he had set his hand to a soldier’s task and had lacked the grit to carry it through – that was the prospect these men could not face.
 Life was very dear, but life was not worth living unless they could be true to their idea of Australian manhood.

 On 25 April 1915, 16,000 Australian and New Zealand troops landed at what became known as Anzac Cove as part of a campaign to capture the Gallipoli Peninsula.

 The British had been trying to force their way through the narrow straits known as the Dardanelles to capture Constantinople and so relieve pressure on their Russian allies engaged with Ottoman forces in the Caucasus.

 Minefields and on-shore artillery batteries thwarted the early naval attempts to seize the strait and it was decided that troops would have to be landed on the peninsula to overcome Turkish defences.